Stoke City F.C.: Formation and the early years (1863–1919)

 In 1870, after two seasons as the Ramblers, the club dropped the suffix from its title and became known as Stoke Football Club.
 It became closely aligned with Stoke Victoria Cricket Club, sharing facilities and some administrative responsibilities.
 The club played at the Athletic Club ground, which soon became known as the Victoria Ground.
 It was around this time that the club adopted their traditional red-and-white striped kit.
 In August 1885, the club turned professional.

 Stoke were one of the twelve founding members of the Football League when it was introduced in 1888.
 The club struggled in their first two seasons, 1888–89 and 1889–90, finishing bottom on both occasions.
-In 1890 Stoke failed to be re-elected and joined the Football Alliance, which they won and thus were re-elected to the Football League.
-Stoke spent the next 15 seasons in the First Division and reached the FA Cup Semi-final in the 1898–99 season before being relegated in 1907 with severe financial problems.
-Stoke went bankrupt at the end of the 1907–08 season and entered non-league football, playing in the Birmingham & District League and Southern League until 1914, when the First World War meant the Football League was suspended for four years.
+In 1890 Stoke failed to be re-elected, the first club to do so, and joined the Football Alliance, which they won, and thus were re-elected to the Football League.
+Stoke spent the next 15 seasons in the First Division and reached the FA Cup semi-final in the 1898–99 season before being relegated in 1907 with severe financial problems.
+Stoke went bankrupt at the end of the 1907–08 season and entered non-league football, playing in the Birmingham & District League and Southern League until 1915, when the First World War meant the Football League was suspended for four years.
+However, at the League's Annual General Meeting of that year, Stoke was re-elected to the Second Division at the expense of Glossop.
 During the wartime period, Stoke entered the Lancashire Primary and Secondary leagues.
-When football recommenced in August 1919, Stoke re-joined the league.
+When football recommenced in August 1919, Stoke was back in the league.